Single Premium Life Insurance

 Advantages and Disadvantages of Single Premium Life Insurance

-As is the case with all other types of life insurance, single premium life insurance too has its own advantages and disadvantages.
+As is the case with all other types of life insurance, single premium too has its own advantages and disadvantages.
 Let us take a look at them now.

 Lifelong Coverage with a Single Payment

-A regular permanent life insurance policy, in contrast, requires you to make monthly or yearly payments for the rest of your life.
+A regular permanent policy, in contrast, requires you to make monthly or yearly payments for the rest of your life.

 You are covered only as long as the premiums are paid on time.
 If you stop paying the premiums for any reason – job loss, health problems, legal trouble, and so on – your policy could lapse.